melissagobatti/json4delphi/README.md

 json4delphi
 ===========

-JSON for Delphi, support for older versions of Delphi (6 or above)
+JSON for Delphi, support for older versions of Delphi e Lazarus (6 or above)

 Object-pascal native code, using classes only TList, TStrings and TStringList